tmpvar/serialport-manager/README.md

 * on connection, wait for the device list
 * parse the json device list
 * call the function passed into `spm`
-* identify what device you want to use by sending back the commName
+* identify what device you want to use by sending back the `commName`
 * bind to data events or pipe somewhere

+## Why?

+I want plug and play serial devices.
+I also want them to be accessible by more than one program.

 ## License